GMOR: A Lightweight Robust Point Cloud Registration Framework via Geometric Maximum Overlapping: Related Work

 \subsection{Feature extraction and learning-based registration}

 A common approach for global registration is extracting the corresponding features between two point clouds to estimate the transformation between them.
 Rusu et al.~\cite{rusuFast2009} propose a Fast Point Feature Histograms (FPFH) descriptor for global registration, which is a handcrafted feature capturing the local geometry of each point invariant to scene context.
 Learning-based feature descriptors have been widely used for specific scenes, and 3DMatch proposed by Zeng et al.~\cite{zeng3DMatch2017} is a pioneering work which provides the first benchmark dataset for learned feature representations.
 Choy et al.~\cite{choyFully2019} propose Fully Convolutional Geometric Features (FCGF), which is trained separately on indoor/outdoor datasets and achieves higher inlier ratio.
 Huang et al.~\cite{huangPREDATOR2021} demonstrate that using pairwise point clouds as joint input extracts richer features, proposing Predator for low-overlap cases.
 Qin et al.~\cite{qinGeometric2022} further employ Transformer networks to model global geometric relationships of pairwise point clouds.
+To address the positional deviation problem in predicted correspondences, Zhao et al.~\cite{zhaoRobust2025} propose a dual-branch network for matching and predicting patch-based features respectively.

 Based on the correspondence matching in feature space, the rigid transformation is estimated by either RANSAC~\cite{fischlerRandom1981} or chunk-based methods~\cite{qinGeometric2022}.
 Recently, end-to-end learning approaches, e.g. DGR~\cite{choyDeep2020} and PointDSC~\cite{baiPointDSC2021}, are progressive for solving the rigid transformation of correspondences.
 While effective in specific scenarios~\cite{wangCCAG2024,yangLandmark2025}, they generalize poorly to practical applications.
 Crucially, traditional methods~\cite{shiRANSAC2024,yangTEASER2021,chenSC2PCR2022,zhang3D2023,huangEfficient2024} without learning now surpass them in accuracy and efficiency through graph or solution space exploration.
-Given these limitations, this section focuses on heuristic global registration techniques.
+These observations motivate a trend towards front-end and back-end decoupling~\cite{qiaoG3Reg2024,caoDMS2025,liuSGreg2025}, where the front end focuses on feature descriptor and correspondence generation, while the back end is responsible for reliable robust estimation.
+Following this paradigm, this section concentrates on back-end global registration techniques.